-Seven years ago this week, we learned that our fourth child, whom we named “Noah,” had died in the womb.
-I wrote this piece a couple months later, in June 2010, about our loss.
+Seven years ago this week, we learned that our fourth child, whom we named “Noah,” died by miscarriage.
+I wrote this piece a couple months later, in June 2010, about our miscarriage.
 I thought it was fitting to repost it on my blog today.

 We named her Noah.
 I will never forget her.

 News of her death came at my 10-week OB appointment.
 I woke up that fateful Wednesday to the thought, Today your life is going to change.
 Two hours later, it did.
 A doppler failed to detect a heartbeat; an ultrasound revealed a body much smaller than my due date required.
 The doctor estimated she had stopped growing at five weeks gestation.